yuanshi1/yuanshi1.github.io/_pages/field.md

 _(with Alp Sungu and Yanchong Zheng)_

 ### Other Engagements
-Beyond academic research, I’ve been fortunate to work with mission-driven organizations committed to systems change from the ground up.
+Beyond academic research, I’ve been fortunate to work with mission-driven organizations committed to improving livelihoods and .
 At [Pempem](https://www.pempem.io/), I contributed to building digital tools for smallholder supply chains that help improve traceability and market access.
 I also actively volunteer at [Bridges for Enterprise](https://www.bridgesforenterprise.com/), where I led initiatives to measure and improve the social impact of early-stage social enterprises in the developing world.
 These experiences continue to shape how I think about impact: not just as an academic goal, but as a daily commitment to the communities we work with.

 ### Photo Gallary